 He confessed that this would be a little different because no one has ever bestowed that much professional trust in him.
 He understood two things from our exchange.
 One was that he was trusted and the other was that he had to over deliver with the project.

 I wanted him to deliver the best video he ever has and trusted that he would.
 I could have given him a bunch of requirements or guidelines and he could have delivered the requested video.
 But where’s the passion in that?
 Where’s the trust?
 I know he’s the right person, he’s ultra talented and I picked him to be part of our team after all.
-Turns out he created something pretty special and I invite you to view the video embedded in this blog (please let us know what you think).

 As the CEO, I have a great group of people that report directly to me.
 We both chose to work together and I trust those people unequivocally.
 They in turn, have people that report to them.
 I can go policy-less with my group but can my leaders go policy-less with theirs?
 One leader says, I can do it with most of my team but I don’t think it would work with Sally.
 Ok, let me get this straight, you don’t trust Sally but expect her to help you Move, Inspire and WOW our partners?